-If in Doubt, Get Informed: Get a Free Tax Attorney Match Today
+If in Doubt, Get Informed: Contact a Tax Law Attorney

 Anyone can make an honest mistake with regard to taxes, but the IRS can be quite strict.
 And since everyone's tax situation is a little different, you may have questions that aren't easily answered through a simple online search.
-Get ahead of the curve and have your tax question reviewed by a tax attorney at no cost to you.
+Get ahead of the curve and get help from an experienced tax law attorney.